vbaziuk/vbaziuk/readme.md

 🔭 I’m currently working on my online presence.

-🌱 I’m currently learning frontend development and Ex.js for backend applications.
+🌱 I’m currently learning frontend development and Express.js for backend applications with Firebase.

 📝 I've worked on test automation using Cucumber.js, CI/CD with Jenkins, and maintaining node modules.